-WHEREAS, Pima County, on behalf of the Pima County Health Department ("Covered Entity"), and The Haven ("Business Associate") (each, a "Party," and collectively, the "Parties") wish to enter into a Business Associate Agreement to ensure compliance with the Privacy, Security, Breach Notification, and Enforcement Rules of the Health Insurance Portability and Accountability Act of 1996 ("HIPAA Privacy and Security Rules") (45 C.F.R.
+WHEREAS, Pima County, on behalf of the Pima County Health Department ("Covered Entity"), and Boys to Men Tucson, Inc. ("Business Associate") (each, a "Party," and collectively, the "Parties") wish to enter into a Business Associate Agreement to ensure compliance with the Privacy, Security, Breach Notification, and Enforcement Rules of the Health Insurance Portability and Accountability Act of 1996 ("HIPAA Privacy and Security Rules") (45 C.F.R.
 Parts 160 and 164); and